Smoke Dawg: Struggle Before Glory: 2017–2018

-Smart was placed on Nows list of Toronto musicians to watch for in 2017.
-In February 2017, Smart released the song "Count it Up" where he went to London, UK to shoot the music video.
-He also headlined in London with supporting acts from Nafe Smallz, Drake and Splurgeboys.
+Smart was named on Nows list of Toronto musicians to watch for in 2017.
+In February 2017, Smart released the song "Count it Up", having gone to London, UK to shoot the music video.
+He also headlined in London with supporting acts Nafe Smallz, Drake and Splurgeboys.
 Whilst in the UK, Smoke Dawg and Halal Gang affiliate Puffy L'z dropped a "Fire in the Booth" freestyle with Charlie Sloth in March 2017.
 He was also on the Boy Meets World Tour touring with Drake.
 During this month Smart also featured on Jimmy Prime's single "Humana" alongside Donnie.
-Toronto's most notorious music festival, uTOpia, was held during June 2017 and premiered showcase for the new generation of artists in the General Toronto Area.
-Smoke Dawg who was one of the main performers of the festival brought out Puffy L'z and Mo-G. The event was rated 7 by Exclaim!, who described Prime Boys and Halal Gang's performance as playing off of each other's energy, which ultimately brought the night together.
-In September 2017, Smart was featured in the documentary "Northside" which highlighted Toronto's fledgling rap scene.
-Noisey released a short documentary titled "Noisey Meets Smoke Dawg" in December 2017.
-The behind-the-scenes documentary caught up with Smoke Dawg in Toronto where he talked about his rise, the passing of his best friend, and how to break out of Toronto's glass ceiling.
+Toronto's most notorious music festival, uTOpia, was held during June 2017 and showcased the new generation of artists in the General Toronto Area.
+Smoke Dawg, one of the main performers of the festival, brought out Puffy L'z and Mo-G. The event was rated a 7 by Exclaim!, who described Prime Boys and Halal Gang's performance as playing off of each other's energy, which ultimately brought the night together.

+In September 2017, Smart was featured in the documentary Northside, which highlighted Toronto's fledgling rap scene.
+Noisey released a short film titled Noisey Meets Smoke Dawg in December 2017.
+The behind-the-scenes documentary caught up with Smoke Dawg in Toronto where he talked about his rise, the passing of his best friend, and how to break through Toronto's glass ceiling.

-Smart announced that he was working on his debut studio album Struggle Before Glory in early 2018.
-However, before the album was officially released, he was shot and killed on June 30, 2018, in front of a nightclub in downtown Toronto.
-The lead single of the album "No Discussion" featured AJ Tracey and was produced by Murda Beatz.
+Smart announced that he was working on his debut studio album, Struggle Before Glory, in early 2018.
+However, before it was released, he was shot and killed on June 30, 2018, in front of a nightclub in downtown Toronto.
+The lead single of the album, "No Discussion", featured AJ Tracey and was produced by Murda Beatz.
 It was released a month after his death on August 13, 2018.
-Smoke Dawg's posthumous debut and only studio album Struggle Before Glory was released on November 29, 2018.
+Smoke Dawg's posthumous debut and only studio album, Struggle Before Glory, was released on November 29, 2018.
 The album was rated 8/10 by Exclaim!.
 The album features from the likes of Toronto artists Puffy L'z, Jimmy Prime, Jay Whiss and Safe, as well as UK artists Fredo, AJ Tracey and Giggs.
 The album was described as a "sum up of the late rapper's legacy".
 Smoke Dawg's younger brother, Young Smoke, provided a tribute on the outro of the album.